JimberSoftware/docs/advanced/entraid/entraid.md

 ![grand_admin_consent.png](/grant_admin_consent.png ':size=900')

+>[!NOTE]
-> Note: If you cannot grand admin consent this is because your user does not have administrator rights.
+> If you cannot grand admin consent this is because your user does not have administrator rights.
 Please contact the admin of your Azure portal to grant admin consent.

 Eventually your permission list should look like this: